What we are doing Newcastle Transport

 An integrated public transport network is vital to support Newcastle’s transition towards a global city in a way that maintains and enhances liveability.
 In Newcastle, there is great opportunity to improve transport services, to make public transport routes more direct and frequent and to better connect different modes of transport.

-A new public transport model
+A new public transport model for Newcastle

 Evidence from around the world has shown a locally-based multi-modal approach works extremely well in cities like Newcastle.
 This new model will deliver the transport system Newcastle needs to support the extra jobs and activity revitalisation will bring, and provide Novocastrians with the world-class transport they deserve.